Skip to main content

 How long can my baby use the infant car seat from a travel system?

 Most infant car seats have a weight limit of 35 lbs.
 Most babies reach this limit between 9 and 18 months, with the median around 12 months.
-After the child outgrows the infant car seat, you need a convertible car seat -- a separate purchase typically costing $150-$400.
+After the child outgrows the infant car seat, you need a convertible car seat -- a separate purchase.
 The stroller from the travel system continues to work after this point.
 The travel system's click-in convenience only applies during the infant car seat phase.

 What does GREENGUARD Gold certification mean for a travel system?